Porcupinefish

-Porcupinefish are fish belonging to the family Diodontidae (order Tetraodontiformes), also commonly called blowfish and, sometimes, balloonfish and globefish.
+Porcupinefish are medium-to-large fish belonging to the family Diodontidae from the order Tetraodontiformes which are also commonly called blowfish and, sometimes, balloonfish and globefish.
+The family includes about 18 species.
 They are sometimes collectively called pufferfish, not to be confused with the morphologically similar and closely related Tetraodontidae, which are more commonly given this name.

-Porcupinefish are medium- to large-sized fish, and are found in shallow temperate and tropical seas worldwide.
+They are found in shallow, temperate, and tropical seas worldwide.
 A few species are found much further out from shore, wherein large schools of thousands of individuals can occur.
-They are generally slow-moving.